shubhamrana2374/Portfolio/README.md

 2) Histogram and box plot depicts the nature of the distribution which is right skewed and has many outliers which states many values are out of the range in the data.

 3) Correlation is calculated across different variable and highlight the negative vaues between them.

+## Portfolio 3:
+**Clustering Visualisation**
+1) Generate random cluster centres and assiging each centre with color green, blue, yellow and cyan respectively and thier edge color is red.Centres are genrate by using the formula : (**np.random.randn(k,c)*std + mean** .

+2) Visualise the clustering results in each iteration by applying the k means algorithm.